 4. Criteria for Using Physical Interventions

-There are different criteria for the use of Restraint, Holding, Touching and Presence.
+There are different criteria for the use of Restraint and Holding, Touching and Physical Presence/proximity.

 - Restraint may only be used where there is likely significant injury or serious damage to property;

 - Holding, Positive Touching or Presence are less forceful and less restrictive and may be used to protect children or others from injury which is less than significant or to prevent damage to property which is less than serious;